Differences in application and methods of weld seam calculation

 • Weld seam calculations according to FKM, Eurocode, DVS 1612 and IIW recommendations with examples

-• Use of state-of-the-art tools for weld seam evaluation with examples
+• Use of the latest tools for weld seam evaluation with examples

-• Relationship between weld quality (e.g. evaluation group according to ISO 5817) and stressability of welds based on DVS 0705
+• Relationship between weld quality (e.g. evaluation group according to ISO 5817) and stress resistance of weld seams based on DVS 0705

-• Increasing the fatigue strength of welds by using weld post-treatment methods (e.g. higher-frequency hammering with PIT)
+• Increasing the fatigue strength of weld seams through the use of weld seam post-treatment methods (e.g. higher frequency hammering with PIT)

 On the subject

-Therefore, it is of enormous importance to understand these regulations and to know which one can and should be applied for the specific welded component.
-Especially with regard to product liability and component optimization (weight reduction) also with the background of cost reductions, the importance of weld seam calculation according to the current state of the art definitely continues to increase.
+It is therefore extremely important to understand these regulations and to know which can and should be used for the specific welded component.
+Especially with regard to product liability and component optimization (weight reduction), also against the background of cost reductions, the importance of weld seam calculation according to the current state of the art is definitely increasing.

 Objective

-In this seminar, you will learn how welded structures can be designed or calculated economically in practice according to FKM guideline, Eurocode and DVS 1612.
-The main area of application for FKM strength verification is in mechanical engineering and related areas of industry.
-The strength verifications according to Eurocode (EC 3 Steel Construction) are used for steel structures and DVS 1612 in rail vehicle construction.
+In this seminar, you will learn how welded structures can be economically designed and calculated in practice in accordance with FKM, Eurocode and DVS 1612.
+The main area of application for FKM strength verifications is in mechanical engineering and related areas of industry.
+The strength verifications according to Eurocode (EC 3 steel construction) are used for steel structures and DVS 1612 in rail vehicle construction.

-In addition to the different verification concepts - nominal, structural, notch and effective stress concept and their application areas - you will also learn about the use of state-of-the-art software tools (FKM inside ANSYS, Limit, MDESIGN weld) using various examples.
-You will understand how and why the stressability (static and dynamic) of welds depends, among other things, on their execution quality (e.g. evaluation group according to ISO 5817).
-The fatigue strength of welds can be increased enormously with various weld post-treatment processes, which is also already taken into account in various sets of rules.
+In addition to the different verification concepts - nominal, structural, notch and effective stress concepts and their areas of application - you will also learn about the use of state-of-the-art software tools (FKM inside ANSYS, Limit, MDESIGN weld) using various examples.
+You will understand how and why the load-bearing capacity (static and dynamic) of weld seams depends, among other things, on their quality of execution (e.g. evaluation group according to ISO 5817).
+The fatigue strength of weld seams can be increased enormously with various weld post-treatment processes, which is already taken into account in various regulations.

 Contents